Free Nursing Tool

 BMI Calculator: Understand Your Body Mass Index

-Learn what your Body Mass Index (BMI) means, how it is calculated, health risks, and its limitations.
-Use our free BMI Calculator above to check your result instantly.
+Learn what your Body Mass Index means, how it is calculated, BMI categories, health risks, limitations, and when additional assessment may be needed.

 BMI = weight (kg) ÷ height² (m²)